-Interest other relates to the interest earned on cash and cash equivalents, margin account and collateral during the reporting period.
+Interest other relates to the interest earned on cash and cash equivalents during the reporting period.

 Subscription and redemption fee

 Subscription and redemption fee relates to the fees charged to participants for the subscription or redemption of participations in a Fund.
 This fee is calculated as a percentage-based entry or exit fee on the net asset value per participation to protect existing participants of the Fund and is beneficiary to the Fund.